The Hanwha Solar Forest: A Cross-sector Desertification Initiative Growing to Fight Climate Change

 Discover more of what makes each Hanwha Solar Forest unique as a part of Hanwha’s Energy for Life Initiatives.

 Inspiring Climate Action with Greener Practices and Public Engagement

 To commemorate its 10-year anniversary in June 2020, Hanwha launched an upgraded version of the campaign’s mobile application, Solar Forest.
-The mobile app successfully spreads awareness and keeps the public engaged, incentivizing participants to plant trees virtually.
+With more than 160,000 downloads to date, the mobile app has successfully spread awareness and kept the public engaged, incentivizing participants to plant trees virtually.

 Designing Hanwha Solar Forest as a sustainable, carbon-neutral initiative underscores Hanwha’s commitment to ushering in a greener future for all.
 Creating a genuinely carbon-neutral forest by using solar energy to mature saplings is a remarkable achievement that sets the standard for afforestation efforts.
 Hanwha continues to find ways to utilize solar power and other green energy sources to improve our world and positively impact the global community.

 At its core, the goal is to reforest vulnerable regions without causing further harm to the environment by way of carbon emissions.
 Using solar energy to replace harmful fossil fuels made the dream of an eco-friendly, carbon-neutral forest a reality.